vippsas/vipps-login-api/vipps-login-api.md

 ```
 You can learn more at the [OIDC standard](https://openid.net/specs/openid-connect-core-1_0.html#IDToken)

+### Refresh token
+Vipps Login does not currently support refresh tokens.

 ## Scopes
 Scopes are space-separated lists of identifiers used to specify what access privileges are being requested.
 Vipps Login currently supports the following scopes: